 If St. Joseph School is notified of a confirmed positive test of a SJS student or staff member, St. Joseph School will begin contact tracing for probable close contacts and the school's Point of Contact (POC) will call the parent of any student (or any staff member) who is a probable close contact to the positive case.
-Probable close contacts will immediately quarantine for 14 days.
+Probable close contacts will immediately quarantine for 7-days or 10-days.
 Absences will be considered excused.

 Any student/staff who tests positive for COVID-19 must be cleared by the Arkansas Department of Health before returning to school.
-Probable close contacts may return to school after 14 days, if they do not contract the virus.
+Probable close contacts may return to school after 7-days or 10-days, if they do not contract the virus.

 IMPORTANT DEFINITIONS TO KNOW

-Probable Close Contact- anyone who has likely been within 6 feet for 15 cumulative minutes or longer within a 24 hour period of the person testing positive, during the infectious period.
-Probable close contacts will be sent home by the school immediately to self-quarantine for 14 calendar days.
+Probable Close Contact- anyone who has likely been within 3 feet for 15 cumulative minutes or longer within a 24 hour period of the person testing positive, during the infectious period in a school setting.
+Probable close contacts will be sent home by the school immediately to self-quarantine for 7-days or 10-days.

-Close Contact- an individual is determined to be a close contact once confirmed by the Arkansas Department of Health Contact Tracing as being within 6 feet for 15 cumulative minutes or longer within a 24 hour period of a person testing positive, during the infectious period.
-Close contacts are required to self-quarantine for 14 days from the last date of contact with the infected person and it is highly recommended that all close contacts get tested for COVID-19.
+Close Contact- an individual is determined to be a close contact once confirmed by the Arkansas Department of Health Contact Tracing as being within 3 feet for 15 cumulative minutes or longer within a 24 hour period of a person testing positive, during the infectious period.
+Close contacts are required to self-quarantine for 7-days or 10-days from the last date of contact with the infected person and it is highly recommended that all close contacts get tested for COVID-19.

 Secondary Close Contact- anyone who has had contact with someone identified as a close contact to a person testing positive for COVID-19.
 In most instances, these individuals do not require quarantine, but are encouraged to monitor for signs and symptoms of COVID-19.